vishal-pandey/deep-neural-network-javascript/Readme.md

 ## Deep Neral Network
 ---

+Here I have implemented the Deep Neural Network from scratch without using any library in plain old javascript.

 The calculation is inspired by the 3Blue1Brown's video <a href="https://www.youtube.com/watch?v=tIeHLnjs5U8">Backpropagation calculus | Chapter 4, Deep learning</a>